John Tolkien (priest): Child sexual abuse allegations

 Tolkien was one of four Catholic priests in Birmingham included as part of a wider investigation into the Catholic church by the Independent Inquiry into Child Sexual Abuse.
-The Inquiry heard from laywyers acting for victims of the Catholic church claiming that the Archbishop of Birmingham Maurice Couve de Murville was made aware of an allegation made against Tolkien about him forcing scouts to strip naked during the 1950s, and had made a note about it in 1993.
-They also claimed that this note seemed to suggest that he was aware of the allegation since 1968 and Tolkien seemed to have admitted to being responsible, but De Murville never reported the matter to the authorities.
-However the note no longer existed and the inquiry were not able to examine it or assess it.
-Also, since the Archbishop had long since died, he could not be questioned.
+Counsel to the Inquiry, Jacqueline Carey, stated that Archbishop of Birmingham Maurice Couve de Murville was made aware of an allegation made against Tolkien about him forcing scouts to strip naked during the 1950s, and had made a note about it in 1993.
+She added that this note seemed to be based on another note from 1968 and Tolkien seemed to have admitted to being responsible, but De Murville never reported the matter to the authorities.
+However, the original 1968 note no longer existed at the time of the trial.

 At a hearing of the Inquiry, a lawyer representing the accusers claimed that diocesan documents showed Nichols being aware of allegations involving Tolkien, but deciding to reach a settlement in order to avoid disclosing them.
 Nichols apologised in November 2018 stating, "Often in the past we failed to respond promptly and vigorously to the cries and accounts of victims.
 We followed our instincts in trusting those fellow priests who were in fact criminals."
 In December 2018, he denied that he covered up the 1968 accusation since he had revealed it to the police during their enquiry and was only trying to avoid civil action, but admitted that he was wrong in not revealing the accusation to Tolkien's accusers.
-He also stated that he was contacted by lawyers acting on behalf of the Tolkien family who did not want the archdiocese to reach a settlement or accept liability, as Tokien could not defend himself.
+He also stated that he was contacted by lawyers acting on behalf of the Tolkien family who did not want the archdiocese to reach a settlement or accept liability, as Tolkien could not defend himself.